Updated for 2024 evaluation standards!

-- Test runout, alignment, speeds, feeds, and toolpaths for your machine
+- Test runout, alignment, fixturing, speeds, feeds, materials and toolpaths for your machine

 - Make (design+mill+assemble) something big

-- Demonstrate 2D design development for CNC production
+- Demonstrate 2D design development for CNC milling production

 Have you answered these questions?